ThatHunky/jxr-to-jpeg/README.md

-# JXR to JPEG Converter
+# JXR to HEIC Converter

-A simple Windows tool that watches a folder for new `.jxr` images and converts them to `.jpg` using the open-source **jxr2jpg** utility.
-Color profiles are preserved automatically.
+A simple Windows tool that watches a folder for new `.jxr` images and converts them to `.heic`.
+It relies on the open-source **jxr2jpg** utility to decode JPEG XR files and the `pillow-heif` library to encode HEIC.
+Color profiles and HDR data are preserved automatically.

 > **Note**
 > The previously linked `jxr2jpg` project is no longer available on GitHub.
-A convenient alternative is the [jxr_to_png](https://github.com/ledoge/jxr_to_png) tool which can decode JPEG&nbsp;XR files.
-You can convert `.jxr` to `.png` with it and then to `.jpg` using any standard converter.
+A convenient alternative is the [jxr_to_png](https://github.com/ledoge/jxr_to_png) tool which can decode JPEG XR files.
+You can convert `.jxr` to `.png` with it and then to `.heic` using the app.

 ## Requirements

 - `jxr2jpg.exe` – if you still have a copy of the original tool place it next to the app or somewhere in your `PATH`.
 Otherwise download the [jxr_to_png](https://github.com/ledoge/jxr_to_png) release and rename the executable to `jxr2jpg.exe`.
 - Python 3.12 when running from source (not needed for the built exe).
+- Python packages: `watchdog`, `Pillow`, `pillow-heif` (installed automatically via `install_deps.bat`).

 ## Setup